Michael DiPietro: International play

 DiPietro played in the 2015 World U-17 Hockey Challenge, taking 4th place with Canada Red, and also played in the 2016 Ivan Hlinka Memorial Tournament.
 After being a late cut from Team Canada's 2018 IIHF World Junior Championship roster, DiPietro eventually made his World Juniors debut during the 2019 IIHF World Junior Championships.
 In the first game of the tournament on December 26, 2018, DiPietro recorded a shut-out in a 14–0 win over Denmark.
 In Canada's final game of the preliminary round, DiPietro was named Canada's best player of the game in a 2–1 loss to Russia.
 He ended the preliminary round with a .957 save percentage.
 On January 2, Canada was eliminated from the World Juniors tournament in a heartbreaking 2–1 overtime loss in the quarterfinals to Team Finland.

 DiPietro was named to Team Canada for the 2021 IIHF World Championship, with whom he had won a gold medal, and the 2022 Spengler Cup.

 Personal life

 While they share a last name, DiPietro is not related to former Montreal Canadiens forward Paul DiPietro, or former New York Islanders goalie Rick DiPietro.
-DiPietro models his game after New York Rangers goalie Jonathan Quick.
+DiPietro models his game after Los Angeles Kings goalie Jonathan Quick.
 He has a tattoo celebrating winning the Memorial Cup.